KaiYan289/RLpapersnote/README.md

 A survey.
 Quoting its abstract, "Social Learning is a new class of algorithms that enables agents to reshape the reward function of other agents with the goal of promoting cooperation and achieving higher global rewards in mixed-motive games."
 (Does this ring a bell w.r.t.
 Coco-Q learning & side payment?)

 ## Miscellanous
+* *Stacked Denoising Autoencoders: Learning Useful Representations in a Deep Network with a Local Denoising Criterion*

+A classical paper that has 6000+ citations; it helps in understanding what "reconstruction" is, starting from a perspective of mutual information and manifold learning.
+PCA is essentially Affine encoder and decoder without any nonlinearity and a squared error loss.
+The corruption and learning with robustness process is to project the data points back on a low-dimensional manifold.

+This paper is not interested in denoising itself, but rather investigating denoising as a training criterion for learning to extract useful features.

 * *Deep Q-Learning for Nash Equilibria: Nash-DQN* (2019)